ptv-logistics/WebFormsMap/README.md

 ### 02 - Create a MapControl and add it to a Page
 * In Visual Studio we create a new item of type "Web Forms User Control" and name it MapControl
-* The [Markup Code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/MapControl.ascx) contains the initialization of Leaflet with some properties, that are provided by the [Code Behind](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/MapControl.ascx.cs).
+* The [Markup Code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/MapControl.ascx) contains the initialization of Leaflet with some properties that are provided by the [Code Behind](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/MapControl.ascx.cs).
 * The control itself has no size parameters.
 To place it in our page, we first drop a Panel from to toolbox on the page in the designer, set a size, and then drop the map control on the panel.
 To initialize the control, we have to set the cluster name and our token [here](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Default.aspx#L29-31#L33).

 ### 03 - Provide the Control with Data and display it on the Map